mmjulkowska/MVApp/README.md

 Once you are done choosing the data, you can click on "Click to set the data" and the final data will be locked for further analysis and a set of quantile regression model will be run, based on your chosen variables and subsets of the data.

+#### Set the data

 ![click to set](https://user-images.githubusercontent.com/34129392/35572616-091a773a-05e6-11e8-900f-9a1cccb206f4.png)

 The final data used for analysis can be seen in the sub-tab 'Final data for analysis'.

+#### Final data for analysis

 ![final data](https://user-images.githubusercontent.com/34129392/35572615-08f9c8e6-05e6-11e8-8134-638e82a5c0e4.png)

 The result of the quantile regression model can be seen in the sub-tab 'Modelled data'.
 The message box displays the significant phenotypes for lower, median and upper quantiles of the response for the particular subset chosen from the drop down list.
 You can choose the subset whose result you want to see in the message box.

+#### Results of quantile regression

 ![modelled data](https://user-images.githubusercontent.com/34129392/35572612-08cc6658-05e6-11e8-966c-c1160c2c9e32.png)